ktinoco358/CrimsonCode2026/README.md

 WE used code from the visual finger reader from the MediaPipe library.
-Heres the disclosure they wanted
+Heres the disclosure they wanted us to put.
+We eneded up modifying a lot of it for our needs.

 Copyright [yyyy] [name of copyright owner]